Minoxidil

 How does minoxidil work?

-Minoxidil is a vasodilator, meaning it dilates blood vessels, allowing more blood to flow through them.
-This vasodilation allows more oxygen and nutrients to reach the hair follicles, stimulating hair growth.
-This explains why minoxidil is not effective on bald spots, as there are no active hair follicles to stimulate.
+Minoxidil is a vasodilator, meaning it dilates blood vessels, improving blood circulation to the scalp.
+This allows oxygen and nutrients to reach the hair follicles more easily, stimulating hair growth.

 For more effective action